 Grades will be made up of lecture quizzes and exams, lab exams, the final exam, assignments, and discussions.
+Since this is a pre health care class all spelling of anatomical or physiological words will be graded.
 Grades are based on point totals.
 At any given time if you add up the total points earned and divide by the total possible points you have your percent grade in the class.

-- 5 Lecture Essay Question Assignments (10 points each) - 5 Lecture Quizzes (10 points each) - 5 Lecture Exams Final exam will be exam 5 (100 points each) - 15 Discussion Boards (5 points each) - 5 Lab Exams (approximately 50-100 points each) - Additional Assignments (approximately 75 points)
+- 5 Lecture Essay Question Assignments (10 points each) - 5 Lecture Quizzes (10 points each) - 5 Lecture Exams Final exam will be exam 5 (100 points each) - 15 Discussion Boards (5 points each) - 5 Lab Exams (approximately 50-100 points each)

+Additional Assignments (approximately 75 points)

-1. Grading Scale in Percentages
+1. Grading Scale in Percentages 1.
+Ulaung Deale III I CI CCInageo